-In this example, the machine column has the exact same pattern as the operator column.
-If you perform ANOVA with this data set, Minitab removes the interaction term and the second factor term from the model in order to perform the analysis.
+In this example, notice that the machine column has the exact same pattern as the operator column.
+If you perform ANOVA with this data set, Minitab will remove terms from the model in order to perform the analysis.